JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 ### Difficulty

-The first fucntion we must provide returns the difficults of the next block to be mined.
+The first fucntion we must provide returns the difficulty of the next block to be mined.
 In our basic PoW, this function is quite simple.
 The difficulty is fixed.
-This means that as more mining power joins the network, te block time will become faster.
+This means that as more mining power joins the network, the block time will become faster.

 ```rust, ignore
 impl<B: BlockT<Hash=H256>> PowAlgorithm<B> for Sha3Algorithm {